24 Positive Changes We’ve Already Seen Since the Anti-Racism Protests Began

 Officials are making swift changes in police procedures

 Under increasing pressure from demonstrators outraged over the mistreatment and killing of Black people by police, officials across the country have responded by implementing policies that address some of the most egregious policies and procedures.
 San Diego banned chokeholds.
 Minneapolis police can no longer use mace or flashbangs on protesters or respiratory restraints during arrests.
-The Dallas Police Department implemented, “duty to intervene” laws, whereby a police officer must intervene if he or she sees a situation like Floyd’s.
-Check out these other protests that changed American history.
+The Dallas Police Department implemented “duty to intervene” laws, whereby a police officer must intervene if he or she sees a situation like Floyd’s.

-Nearly six years after a white police officer shot and killed unarmed black teenager Michael Brown in Ferguson, Missouri, the recent protests had the ancillary benefit of boosting Ella Jones in her race to become the first Black person and woman mayor in the town’s history.
+Nearly six years after a White police officer shot and killed unarmed Black teenager Michael Brown in Ferguson, Missouri, the recent protests had the ancillary benefit of boosting Ella Jones in her race to become the first Black person and woman mayor in the town’s history.
 She won with 53 percent of the vote.
 Jones has served on the Ferguson city council since 2015 when she was elected as its first Black member.
-Whose Streets? chronicles the Ferguson protests sparked by the murder of Brown and is one of the 12 documentaries about race you need to see.
+Find out about more female firsts from trailblazing women who made history.